chanzuckerberg/napari-segmentation-workshop/content/workflow/cellpose-parameters.md

 ## Opening the *Cellpose-napari* plugin

+After launching the napari viewer, open the *cellpose-napari* plugin by clicking on the **Plugins** menu at the top of the screen and selecting `cellpose-napari: cellpose`.
+The plugin should open the panel shown below on the right side of the screen.

 ![Opening cellpose in the napari menu](images/cellpose1.png)

-After you've launched the napari viewer, you may open the *Cellpose-napari* plugin by clicking on the **Plugins** menu at the top of the screen.
-The plugin should open the panel shown below on the right side of the screen.
+## *Cellpose-napari* parameters

+Once *cellpose-napari* is open, you will see a panel open on the right side of napari, as shown below.
 ![Opening cellpose in the napari menu](images/cellpose2.png)

-## Cellpose parameters

-As a reference, here is a description of the Cellpose parameters to assist you in using and optimizing Cellpose for your data.
+Here is a description of the Cellpose parameters to assist you in using and optimizing Cellpose for your data.

 **Image layer**

-Define the layer or image that will be segmented using cellpose.
+This is the layer or image that will be segmented using cellpose.

-**Model type for pretrained model**
+**Model type (for pretrained models)**
-* the **cyto** model (Cytoplasm), to segment cells stained for their cytoplasm
+* the **cyto** model (cytoplasm), to segment cells stained for their cytoplasm
-* the **nuclei** model (Nuclei) to segment cell nuclei
+* the **nuclei** model (nuclei) to segment cell nuclei
-* the **cyto2** model (Cytoplasm 2.0), which is the cyto model augmented with user-submitted images
+* the **cyto2** model (cytoplasm 2.0), which is the cyto model augmented with user-submitted images
-* the **Custom** model, which lets you specify a custom model you have trained or downloaded.
+* the **custom** model, which lets you specify a custom model you have trained or downloaded.
 Select this under: **custom model path** > **select file**

 **Channel to segment**

 Indicate the channel that will be segmented.
-If the channel contains cytoplasmic structures, it should be associated with the **cyto** and **cyto2** pretrained models, or nuclei with the **nuclei** model.
+If the channel contains cytoplasmic structures, it should be associated with the **cyto** and **cyto2** pretrained models.
+If it contains nuclei, associate it with the **nuclei** model.

 **Segmentation of RGB images**
 * '0’ means that cellpose will run on a grayscale combination of all channels.